 - Tip #1: Cut the pork up in long thin chunks.
 It cooks faster, and you get more surface area for sauce.

-- Tip #2: Don't add the honey into the marinade.
-It waters the honey down and does nothing for the meat.
-After you are done marinating the meat, we will re-use the marinating sauce as the glazing sauce.
-This is when you will add the honey.
+- Tip #2: After you are done marinating the meat, we will re-use the marinating sauce as the glazing sauce.
+This is when you will add additional honey to it.
 The honey will sweeten up the glaze and thicken it up to give us that nice sticky thick layer

 - Tip #3: Don't over marinate the meat.
 This marinade has two very salty components: cooking wine and red fermented tofu which can make the end result very salty.
 Don't marinate it for less than 24 hours! but don't over marinate it as well